StackStorm/st2docs/docs/source/troubleshooting/rules.rst

     2015-02-23 15:13:51,250 INFO [-] Found 1 rules defined for trigger st2.generic.actiontrigger

 If you don't see any rules being loaded, there is a mismatch in rule definition w.r.t trigger.
+See :ref:`st2-rule-tester<ref-rule-tester-post-mortem-debug>` usage for this specific case to see how to confirm the mismatch failure between rule and triggerinstance. `st2-rule-tester` will be able to validate both `trigger ref` and rule criteria.

-Use the CLI to check the rule and validate the ``trigger ref`` is indeed right.
+If this does not work then you can also use the CLI to check the rule and validate the ``trigger ref`` is indeed right by visual inspection.

 ::